 - In effort to minimize contact between participants and venue staff, please note that coffee, tea, water and snacks for breaktimes will not be provided.
 Participants are asked to bring their own water and any other provisions.

 - Participants must use the hand sanitizing station at the entry to the training space.
-Hand sanitizer will be required when you arrive as well as any time you leave the training space a return (e.g. restroom/lunch break).
+Hand sanitizer will be required when you arrive as well as any time you leave the training space and return (e.g. restroom/lunch break).

 - Participants will be required to bring their own community (non-medical) face mask for use during brief group activities where the ability to ensure physical distancing may be compromised.
 You will be unable to enter into the training space without a mask.